 Local specials on 5-year CDs have practically disappeared.

-That means most of us looking for the best possible rate will have to stash our cash in Synchrony Bank or EverBank — the two banks paying savers in all 50 states 2.30% APY.
+That means most of us looking for the best possible rate will have to stash our cash in Citizens State Bank, which is paying savers in all 50 states 2.35% APY.

 TOP 5-YEAR CD RATES: Nationally Available Bank Deals

 |First Internet Bank of Indiana||2.10%||$1,000|

 To qualify for this list, a bank must be FDIC-insured and allow savers from all 50 states to buy its certificates of deposit online or through the mail.